 Verizon helps the small business community in many ways.
 With COVID-19 social distancing measures currently in place nationwide, Verizon has reinforced its pledge to Keep Americans Connected, adding multiple ways to support consumer and small business customers.

 The company announced that it will add 15GB of high-speed data to Verizon wireless plans in response to the coronavirus pandemic.
-Eligible businesses with 50 lines or less will automatically receive 15GB of additional data from March 25 through April 30, 2020.
+Eligible businesses with 50 lines or less will automatically receive 15GB of additional data from March 25 through April 30, 2020 (now extended to May 31, 2020).
 Verizon will also waive overage charges and late fees for those affected by the crisis, as well as waive internet and voice service for those on its discount Lifeline plan.

 New consumer and business customers can also take advantage of this additional data:

 • For Verizon consumer and small business postpaid unlimited customers, 15GB of 4G LTE hotspot data will be added to your current plan.

 • For Verizon consumer prepaid and consumer and small business postpaid metered customers, 15GB will be added to your current standalone or shared data plan, which can be used for smartphone, hotspot or other connected device use.

 • Standalone metered and unlimited Jetpack plans will also be provided an additional 15GB of 4G LTE data.

 • There is no action needed as the data will automatically be added to your plan.

 “We understand the hardships that many of our customers are facing, and we’re doing our part to ensure they have broadband internet connectivity during this unprecedented time,” said Ronan Dunne, CEO, Verizon Consumer Group.

 In addition, Verizon will waive overage charges and late fees to support customers who may be financially affected by the COVID-19 crisis.
 They also announced two months of waived internet and voice service charges for current Lifeline customers and a new affordable internet option for low-income households.